Wednesday, December 31, 2025

 Willy's Wonderland (2021)

 In my review of Five Nights at Freddy's, I mentioned that "mascot horror" almost always stays within the realm of independent video games.
 That's where the majority of its popularity stems from, after all.
 But it's occasionally branched out into movies too.
-For example, The Banana Splits Movie found a small cult fanbase thanks to the sheer absurdity of a Hanna-Barbara kids' show from the '60s being adapted into a modern slasher movie, while also predating that recent and unfortunate trend of beloved children's characters from the past being reimagined as modern horror villains.
+For example, The Banana Splits Movie found a small fanbase thanks to the sheer absurdity of a Hanna-Barbara kids' show from the 1960s being adapted into a modern slasher movie, while also predating that recent and unfortunate trend of beloved children's characters from the past being reimagined as modern horror villains.
 There's also the movie I wanted to talk about right now, Willy's Wonderland.

-The movie focuses on a silent drifter (Nicolas Cage) who finds himself stranded on the outskirts of a small town in the middle of nowhere after a spike strip left in the road takes out all four of his car's tires.
+The movie focuses on a silent, anonymous drifter (Nicolas Cage) who finds himself stranded on the outskirts of a small town in the middle of nowhere after a spike strip left in the road takes out all four of his car's tires.
 The super-sketchy local mechanic only takes cash and there are no working ATMs for miles, so a deal is struck: a sleazy local businessman will cover the repair bills if the drifter spends the night doing janitorial duty at an abandoned children's entertainment center called "Willy's Wonderland."

 Sounds simple enough, right?
 That's where you're wrong.
 Just when Willy's Wonderland's new janitor begins what sounds like a mundane new job for just a night, he discovers the restaurant's eight withered animatronic mascots are alive, possessed by the spirits of a satanic cult and determined to kill anyone who walks inside.
 But the janitor won't let that, nor the dispensable group of teenagers that break in at some point during the movie, stand in his way as he cleans up the place as he'd been hired to do.